Frequently Asked Questions About Online Giving

 We currently offer online giving, how is the new platform different?

 The new online giving tools provide a significant upgrade in convenience, efficiency, security and functionality.
-You now have the choice of paying by credit or debit card or directly from your bank account through giving platforms that include your smart phone, text message, kiosk, iPad card reader or the First Presbyterian web page.
-Also, you can set up a recurring donation thereby saving you time while providing First Presbyterian with a more predictable revenue stream to help fun our mission.
+You now have the choice of paying by credit or debit card or directly from your bank account through giving platforms that include your smartphone, text message, or the First Presbyterian web page.
+Also, you can set up a recurring donation thereby saving you time while providing First Presbyterian with a more predictable revenue stream to help fund our mission.

 Can I give as a guest without creating an account and password?